-Assignment 3: Code-Reading in a C++ GitHub Repository
+Assignment 4: Code-Reading

 Summary and Motivation

 The data structures and algorithms that you learn about in class are not just academic exercises; they are fundamental to software engineering practice and their use can be found in many applications and programs.
 In this exercise you will discover an instance of their use outside of the classroom, and you will be asked to read, understand, and document your understanding of the code that you find.